 Many of us tackle some clutter clearing from time to time, and often this is about getting rid of unwanted physical “stuff”.

 But what about mental clutter?
-This could include outdated assumptions or ideas that could that be getting in the way of making beneficial changes or stepping up a level in our career or business.
+This could include outdated assumptions or ideas that could that be getting in the way of making beneficial changes or stepping up a level in your career or business.

 Clearing outdated physical clutter set me thinking about the internal clutter we also hang onto for too long.
 Are any of these things clogging up your mental shelf space?

-It can be hard to let go of hard-won qualifications.
+It can be difficult to let go of hard-won qualifications.
 If you took a law degree for example, does that mean you always need to work in the legal field?
 Of course not, but sometimes it’s hard to let go of a past achievement in order to follow a career path that is right for us now.

 It’s so tempting to judge ourselves against our peers or even some external imagined standards.
 We may metaphorically beat ourselves up for not reaching a certain level in our career by a certain age.
 Or compare ourselves against other people.
 But everyone’s life path is different, and some of the most interesting and accomplished people didn’t find their vocation until quite late.
 The bestselling writer Mary Wesley published her first adult novel at the age of 71.